Generic Name: amphetamine

 - Measure the appropriate dose as prescribed by the physician.

-- Using the filled oral dosing syringe or measuring device, dispense Dyanavel XR directly into mouth.
+Using the filled oral dosing dispenser, dispense Dyanavel XR directly into mouth.

 - Replace bottle cap and store bottle as directed.